Zakkkk/bad-turing-machine/readme.md

 Throw your program into `program` and then run the program with `bun run main.ts input`.

+Code quality not the best as this is a super quick project with next to no planning

 # Examples
 ```sql
 (Turing machine that acceps 0^n 1^n : n >= 1)